roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "First and last."

  Kelly smiled.
 "We'll see about that.
 You'll never have to give her one this bad again, but I have no doubt she'll earn another.
 She's an ornery girl."
-Report_Story #3